CartoDB/cartodb/docs/guides/02-upgrade-considerations.md

 #### SQL API Integration

 CARTO.js no longer includes a client for the SQL API.
-Developers looking to get data from their CARTO account can query SQL API with AJAX.
+Developers looking to get data from their CARTO account can query SQL API with AJAX or the new [JS Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)..

 ## Upgrading an Existing Application